 - Place the mitt on the ground – The hole that needs to be closed first is created between the legs.
 A common problem is a ball lacking enough momentum to reach the plate, especially in younger pitchers.
 The first move should be to drop the mitt down on the ground between the knees.

 - Drop to the knees – Closing up means that the catcher must get down on the ground.
 As the mitt goes down, the knees should go down with it.
 This creates a solid area between the ball and the backstop.
 Pay close attention to bring the knees in to meet with the catcher’s mitt’s outer edges.

 - Hunch the shoulders and neck – Just making a wall between the ball and the backstop isn’t enough.
 The purpose is to keep the ball in the field of play.
 Have the player hunch the shoulders and neck so that they are looking directly down on the ground.
 They must be looking down at the ball with no flinching.

-Repeat the process several times until they get a uniformed movement with no gaps between the legs and mitt.
+Repeat the process several times until they get a uniform movement with no gaps between the legs and the mitt.
 The shoulders and neck must be rounded and face down towards the ground.
 The catcher’s mask was designed to take shots off the front.
 Turning the head could lead to shots in the neck or unprotected parts of the jaw.

 Blocking with the Baseball

 While it may not sound like an upgrade from the previous exercise, this drill is going to show you who the real catchers are.
 A great way to ease them into this drill is to start with tennis balls.
 These will have more bounce and will be less intimidating.
 Catcher’s equipment is made to keep the player safe and avoid any unnecessary bumps and bruises – trust it to work correctly.